msil2/TAMU-TCMG/TCMG 316 Database Administration and Application/Lab Assignment 4/README.md

    - Code another UPDATE statement that attempts to insert a first name that’s longer than 20 characters for user 1.
 It should fail due to the length of the column (2 pts).

    ![image](https://user-images.githubusercontent.com/99063625/198136359-e23a8558-9d91-4ef9-b4cb-6e7e471cad80.png)

+### How to create views (the following exercises are for the My Guitar Shop database)